teletypist/fred-teaches-git-at-foundry/2-branching-and-merging/README.md

 [Replace this text with your terminal output]
 ```

-Find the file poem2.txt in this folder.
+Find the file poem.txt in this folder.

 It currently has a number of lines: